A visitor experience that

 The route to the Walled Garden from the accessible parking area is rough in places with some puddles when it is wet.
 The route is approximately 120m (390ft or 130yds).

-Male and Female toilets are available in the 18th Century Stable Block Courtyard (on the opposite side of the building to the Visitor Welcome area).
+Male and Female toilets are available in the 18th Century Stable Block Courtyard.
 These are accessible to all visitors to the Abbey as well as park users.